-7. 2 Children with special educational needs and disabilities
+6.1 Children with special education needs and disabilities

-Children with special educational needs (SEN) and disabilities can face additional safeguarding challenges.
-Governing bodies and proprietors should ensure their child protection policy reflects the fact that additional barriers can exist when recognising abuse and neglect in this group of children.
-These can include:
+We recognise that pupils with special educational needs (SEN) or disabilities or certain health conditions can face additional safeguarding challenges.
+Additional barriers can exist when recognising abuse and neglect in this group, including:

-- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - the potential for children with SEN and disabilities being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs; and - communication barriers and difficulties in overcoming these barriers.
+- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's condition without further exploration - Pupils being more prone to peer group isolation or bullying (including prejudice-based bullying) - than other pupils - The potential for pupils with SEN, disabilities or certain health conditions being disproportionally impacted by behaviours such as bullying, without outwardly showing any signs - Communication barriers and difficulties in managing or reporting these challenges We offer extra - o pastoral support for these pupils.
+This includes: - o A named Learning Support Assistant for each pupil/student on the SEN register - o A safe, quiet space to go at break and lunch - o Regular check-ins with key staff

-7.3 Looked after and previously looked after children
+6.1 Looked after and previously looked after children